TalAdivi/TalAdivi/README.md

 A team player with a passion for new technologies and high quality coding.

-Learning and Shenkar College, Dean’s list certificated with average of 89.7.
+Learning at Shenkar College, Dean’s list certificated with average of 89.7.

 Hope you enjoy 😊